MarvinLer/tcga_segmentation/README.md

 ## Citation

-If you use this software or any part of this software in your research, please use the following BibTeX entry.
+If you use this repo or find it useful, please consider citing:

 ```BibTeX
 @inproceedings{lerousseau2020weakly,